-Johnny: It's all of us mirroring on what's going on with the magic we do.
-From the beginning of a show there's a lot of magic and rituals going on with high energy and other elements will be put into production as we continue on.
+Johnny: It's all of us mirroring on what's going on with what we do.
+From the beginning of a show there's a lot of things going on with the high energy, other elements will be put into production as we continue on.
 But it's all a festival of celebration of life just having some amazing music that's good old rock n' roll.

 17. What do you miss most from home when you're on tour?

 Johnny: My bed haha.
-Probably also my studio I own my own studio called The Realm where we record everything.
+Probably also my studio I own my own studio where we record everything.
 Miss our family and friends Tori, Zack, and Lee.
 But what's great about it is that we're best friends and we go with each other wherever we go.

 18. Have you noticed the economy affecting your tour attendance or merch sales?